BruceGK/498Project/README.md

 The attack agent follows a similar design pattern as the agent above, however, the key difference is determining when to place attack orders.
 Using the same buy/sell pressure metric as above we were able to determine when the buy volume and sell volume were very close to 50%.
 Doing so enabled us to flood the market with fake orders such that the vulnerable momentum agents would be tricked into thinking the buy pressure is actually a sell pressure or vice versa.
 This way the attack agents were able to construct orders at critical moments to confuse the new momentum agents.

+### Unit Tests

+The main tests were done on the PlaceOrders utility because this was modified from the base MomentumAgent class from Abides.
+Utilized mock to mock out the PlaceLimitOrders and verify calls were made in the correct scenarios.

 ## Detection method
 ### Files/Folders